North Shore University Hospital: Research

 In 1991, Anthony Cerami left Rockefeller University and founded the Picower Institute for Medical Research on the grounds of North Shore University Hospital; the institute was funded by Jeffry Picower.

 The Institute for Medical Research at North Shore-Long Island Jewish was founded in 1999, and in 2002 it acquired the Picower Institute.
-In 2005, board member Leonard Feinstein, the co-founder of Bed Bath & Beyond, made a multimillion-dollar gift to the institute, which led to the institute being renamed The Feinstein Institute for Medical Research.
+In 2005, board member Leonard Feinstein, the co-founder of Bed Bath & Beyond Inc., made a multimillion-dollar gift to the institute, which led to the institute being renamed The Feinstein Institutes for Medical Research.